kumahq/kuma-website/docs/docs/1.3.1/documentation/configuration.md

 ```
 :::
 ::: tab "Kubernetes (HELM)"
-When installing control plane via kumactl, you can override configuration with `envVars` key.
-For example
+If you install the control plane with HELM, you can override the configuration with the `envVars` field.
+For example, to configure the refresh interval for configuration with the data plane proxy, specify:
 ```sh
 $ helm install \
   --set controlPlane.envVars.KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL=5s \